 The journey to the 5 waterfalls of Havasupai is not only a glimpse into a unique canyon culture of the native people who live there, it is feast for the senses and an adventure one will never forget.
 The water is even more stunning in real life and there truly is nowhere else like it.
 With the fame of it’s beauty growing it can be extremely difficult to acquire permits, but the following will guide you in making your trip plans if you are lucky enough to score some.

 Day hiking in and out of Havasupai is prohibited.
 Campground reservations are required to stay overnight and become available February 1st of each calendar year.
 Reservations are limited and often sell out within hours.
 A good strategy for snagging one is to have all the members of your group ready and online here as soon as they become available at 8am.
 Conduct a coordinated effort to grab a permit.
-You can also try calling 928-448-2141 or 928-448-2121 during business hours even tough it is hard to get through.
 The group member who procures a reservation needs pay for the entire group immediately and also needs to be present with their ID at the tribe’s check-in building at the bottom of the canyon (after the 8 mi hike in.)
 Upon check-in you will need to list the full names for each group member as well as the make, model, and license plate numbers of the vehicles left in the parking lot on the canyon rim.

 Although you may not get your first choice of dates try to avoid the peak summer months.
 Temperatures climb as you hike lower into the canyon and it can get up to 120 degrees IN THE SHADE at the canyon bottom.
 Also be aware that mid-June through mid-September is monsoon season and flash floods are a very real possibility.
 It doesn’t need to be raining where you are to have a flash flood occur so know what to do.
 Lastly your campsite may come with a local dog or two.
 Embrace them, love them, and either hang your food or store it in odor concealing bags.